jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       One of the first things I learned was “No One Gives A Shit About You”.
       That article makes some people sad that I developed that outlook on life, but I believe this embracing this truth is an advantage.

       What I learned is that all love is transactional—even the love you get from your mother, which should be unconditional, often has conditions put on it.
 Especially if your mother is dysfunctional.

+      ***Read: [No one gives a shit about you](/no-one-gives-a-shit-about-you/)***

       ### Life’s not fair